ryan-zeyuan-chen/ROB301/Lab3_Path_Following/README.md

 ```$rosrun sessionX lab3.py``` [Remote PC]

 ## Task 1: Bang-Bang Control
 With no knowledge of control theory, bang-bang control is often the first method considered in stabilizing a system.
 As the name implies, the intent is to observe the environment for the  actual  state  of  the  system  and  move  toward  the  desired  state  with  maximal  control commands.
-This is demonstrated in `publishernode1()` of `lab3.py`.
+This is demonstrated in `publisher_node1()` of `lab3.py`.

+## Task 2: Proportional Control
+One of the most basic controllers is the proportional-gain controller.
+The intent of this controller is to observe the environment for the actual state of the system and move toward the desired state more smoothly than the bang-bang type.
+As the error increases, the control command has greater influence.
+This is demonstrated in `publisher_node2()` of `lab3.py`.

+The value of k<sub>p</sub> can be determined in multiple ways.
+If a mathematical model of the plant is known, then a controller can be designed to stabilize it.
+Alternatively, when the plant model is not known, too complex or uncertain, an iterative approach to gain selection can be used.
+With an iterative approach, the proportional gain value is, at first, set very low and tested.
+It is then increased until the system becomes oscillatory.
+Half of this value of k<sub>p</sub> is usually used as the final gain as in accordance with the Ziegler-Nichols method.